-To raise additional capital, we may in the future offer additional shares of our common shares or other securities convertible into or exchangeable for our common shares at prices that may not be the same as the price per share in this Offering.
-We may sell shares or other securities in any other offering at a price per share that is less than the price per share paid by investors in this Offering, and investors purchasing shares or other securities in the future could have rights superior to existing shareholders.
-The price per share at which we sell additional shares of our common shares, or securities convertible or exchangeable into common shares, in future transactions may be higher or lower than the price per share paid by investors in this Offering.
+To raise additional capital, we may in the future offer additional shares of our common shares or other securities convertible into or exchangeable for our common shares at prices that may not be the same as the price per share in this offering.
+We may sell shares or other securities in any other offering at a price per share that is less than the price per share paid by investors in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing shareholders.
+The price per share at which we sell additional shares of our common shares, or securities convertible or exchangeable into common shares, in future transactions may be higher or lower than the price per share paid by investors in this offering.

-There is currently no public market for the Warrants and there is no guarantee that the Warrants will be listed on any stock exchange.
+There is currently no public market for the warrants and there is no guarantee that the warrants will be listed on any stock exchange.

-There is currently no public market for the Warrants and there can be no assurance that an active public market will develop or be sustained after completion of the Offering.
-In the event a public market for the Warrants does not develop or cannot be sustained, it is not possible to predict the price at which the Warrants will trade in the secondary market or whether such market will be liquid or illiquid.
-To the extent the Warrants are exercised, the number of Warrants outstanding will decrease, resulting in diminished liquidity for such remaining outstanding Warrants.
-A decrease in the liquidity of the Warrants may cause, in turn, an increase in the volatility associated with the price of the Warrants.
-To the extent that the Warrants are or become illiquid, an investor may have to exercise the Warrants to realize value.
+There is currently no public market for the warrants and there can be no assurance that an active public market will develop or be sustained after completion of the offering.
+We do not intend to list the warrants for trading on any securities exchange.
+In the event a public market for the warrants does not develop or cannot be sustained, it is not possible to predict the price at which the warrants will trade in the secondary market or whether such market will be liquid or illiquid.
+To the extent the warrants are exercised, the number of warrants outstanding will decrease, resulting in diminished liquidity for such remaining outstanding warrants.
+A decrease in the liquidity of the warrants may cause, in turn, an increase in the volatility associated with the price of the warrants.
+To the extent that the warrants are or become illiquid, an investor may have to exercise the warrants to realize value.

-Investors will have no rights as a shareholder with respect to their Warrants until they exercise their Warrants and acquire our common shares.
+Investors will have no rights as a shareholder with respect to their warrants until they exercise their warrants and acquire our common shares.

-Until you acquire common shares upon exercise of your Warrants, you will have no rights with respect to the common shares underlying such Warrants.
-Upon exercise of your Warrants, you will be entitled to exercise the rights of a shareholder only as to matters for which the record date occurs after the exercise date.
+Until you acquire common shares upon exercise of your warrants, you will have no rights with respect to the common shares underlying such warrants.
+Upon exercise of your warrants, you will be entitled to exercise the rights of a shareholder only as to matters for which the record date occurs after the exercise date.